jpsdr/HDRTools/HDRTools - ReadMe.txt

       =================
       Color <> 0:
-      The OETF-1 SDR step will be skipped if both EOTF and OOTF are false => Output will be standard RGB.
+      If EOTF is false, nothing is done whatever OOTF => Output will be standard RGB.
+      If OOTF is false, and EOTF is true, the output will be the linear displayed data (Fd).

        Default: true (bool)